 Kaupo Road to Haleakala Crater

 If you’re looking for an exciting off-road adventure on Maui, the Kaupo Road to Haleakala Crater is a must-try.
 This trail offers breathtaking views of the island’s stunning landscapes and takes you through diverse terrain that will test your driving skills.
-Located in the southeastern part of Maui, this trail is a hidden gem that offers a unique and unforgettable experience.

 Overview and Location